status-im/status-web/apps/website/docs/status-communities/grant-exclusive-access-with-tokens.md

 Currently, you can only mint collectibles.
 :::

-- [x] [Mint a new collectible][mint-tokens-for-your-community] to grant general access to the event attendees.
+- [x] [Mint a new collectible](./mint-tokens-for-your-community.md) to grant general access to the event attendees.
-- [x] Customize the general-access [collectible options][set-up-collectible-options].
+- [x] Customize the general-access [collectible options](./mint-tokens-for-your-community#set-up-collectible-options.md).
 For example, you may want to turn on `Unlimited supply` and turn off the `Not transferable (Soulbound)` option.
-- [x] [Mint a collectible][mint-tokens-for-your-community] to grant exclusive access to the event speakers.
+- [x] [Mint a collectible](./mint-tokens-for-your-community.md) to grant exclusive access to the event speakers.
-- [x] Configure the VIP-access [collectible options][set-up-collectible-options].
+- [x] Configure the VIP-access [collectible options](./mint-tokens-for-your-community#set-up-collectible-options.md).
 In this case, you may want to turn off `Ulimited supply` and turn on the `Not transferable (Soulbound)` and `Remote self-destruct` options.

 :::info
 You can't change the collectible description or options after minting.